 \subsection{The Method of Averaged Marginals (MAM)}

-Putting \cref{prop_2,prop_3} together with the general lines of DR algorithm \cref{DR} and rearranging terms we provide below an easy-to-implement and memory efficient algorithm for computing barycenters.
-The pseudo code for this algorithm is presented in \cref{alg}.
-The algorithm gathers the DR's three main steps and integrates an option in case the problem is unbalanced, since treating the Wasserstein barycenter problem the way we did, enables to easily switch from the balanced to the unbalanced case.
-Note that part of the first DR step has been placed at the end of the \emph{while-loop} iteration in a storage optimization purpose that will be discussed in the following paragraphs.
-In the following algorithm, the vector $\alpha \in \Delta_M$ of weights is included in the distance matrix definition, as done in \cref{eq:fm}.
-Some comments on \cref{alg} are in order.
+Our approach is presented in Algorithm~\ref{alg}, which gathers the three main steps from the DR algorithm and integrates a choice of $\gamma$ for a simple switch between the balanced and unbalanced cases.

-\paragraph{MAM's interpretation} A simple interpretation of the \textit{Method of Averaged Marginals} is as follows: at every iteration the barycenter approximation $p^k$ is a weighted average of the $M$ marginals $p^{(m)}$ of the plans $\theta^{(m),k}$, $m=1,\ldots,M$.
-As we will shortly see, the whole sequence $\{ p^k \}$ converges (almost surely or deterministically) to an exact barycenter upon specific assumptions on the choice of the index set at line~\ref{line:random} of \cref{alg}.
+\paragraph{MAM's interpretation} At every iteration, the barycenter approximation $p^k$ is a weighted average of the $M$ marginals $p^{(m)}$ of the plans $\theta^{(m),k}$, $m=1,\ldots,M$.
+As we will shortly see, the whole sequence $\{ p^k \}$ converges (almost surely or deterministically) to a barycenter upon specific assumptions on the choice of the index set at line~\ref{line:random} of \cref{alg}.

-\paragraph{Initialization} The algorithm initialization, the choices for $\theta^0 \in \Re^{R\times \sum_{m=1}^M S^{(m)}}$ and $\rho>0$ are arbitrary ones.
-The prox-parameter $\rho>0$ is borrowed from the DR algorithm, which is known to has an impact on the practical convergence speed.
+\paragraph{Initialization} The choices for $\theta^0 \in \Re^{R\times T}$ and $\rho>0$ are arbitrary ones.
+The prox-parameter $\rho>0$ is borrowed from the DR algorithm, which is known to have an impact on the practical convergence speed.
 Therefore, $\rho$ should be tuned for the set of distributions at stakes.
 Some heuristics for tuning this parameter exist for other methods derived from the DR algorithms \cite{Watson_Woodruff_2010,ADMM_Figueiredo_2017} and can be adapted to the setting of \cref{alg}.